GANGREEK/MobileAR-GAN/README.md

 ```
 The test results will be saved to a html file here: `./results/$dataset_Name$/latest_test/index.html`.

-### CycleGAN with perception loss
-First download the dataset and rename the two sets.
-For example rainy -> A, suny -> B. I have four folders in ./datasets/rainy_sunny/
-testA,  testB, trainA and trainB.

 - Training with the following parameters led to the best results;
 ```bash